Isabella Jagiellon: Regency

 In September 1541, Isabella departed Buda and took up residence in Lippa, then in Gyál and Gyulafehérvár.
 She complained about ruinous state of her new domains and financial troubles.
 Isabella was young, noted for her beauty, and scolded for her expensive tastes.
 Three surviving pieces of jewelry are attributed to her: a diamond ring, a large pendant with 16 opals, and a gold necklace.
 She began reconstruction of the former bishop's palace in Alba Iulia in the Renaissance style according to the examples of Wawel Castle in her native Kraków and Royal Palace in Buda.
 She faced multiple political challenges: keeping peace with the Ottomans, containing Martinuzzi's ambitions, and blocking Ferdinand's attempts at taking over Transylvania.
-In December 1541, perhaps exhausted by her circumstances, Isabella signed an agreement with Archduke Ferdinand: she would abandon Transylvania and take up residence in the Szepes County.
+In December 1541, perhaps exhausted by her circumstances, Isabella signed an agreement with Ferdinand: she would abandon Transylvania and take up residence in the Szepes County.
 However, when Ottomans attacked again, Ferdinand did not have enough military power to defend his territories (see Siege of Esztergom (1543)) and the agreement remained forgotten.
-Poland proposed to solve the issue with another marriage – Isabella would marry widowed Charles V, Holy Roman Emperor, Archduke Ferdinand, or his eldest son Maximilian.
+Poland proposed to solve the issue with another marriage – Isabella would marry widowed Charles V, Holy Roman Emperor, Ferdinand, or his eldest son Maximilian.
 But Ferdinand hoped that he could acquire Transylvania by other means.